awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/gitlab-spot/lab4.md

 {{% /expand%}}

-You are now ready for the final steps to deploy your demo application into the cluster in [**Lab 5: Installing the demo app into Amazon EKS**](lab5.html).
+You are now ready for the final steps to deploy your demo application into the cluster in [**Installing the demo app into Amazon EKS**](lab5.html).

 ### Challenge